 It’s a no brainer that Overwatch 2 will include new maps but BlizzCon 2021 still made their reveal pretty exciting.
-So far we know we’ll be heading to the iconic cities of Rome and New York.
+Two new iconic locations we'll be heading to are Rome and New York.
 The former mixes famous landmarks with modern constructions, while the latter sees skyscrapers and a metro line tower above as players fight between pizza stores and shops at ground level.
-From the footage shown, it looks like Rome will be a Push map, with New York's Manhattan level playing as a hybrid Control Point/Payload like King's Row or Numbani.

 Along with a campaign, Overwatch 2 is pumping up its PvE component with new cooperative Hero Missions.
 Set on the game’s multiplayer maps, Hero Missions will see new areas and paths explored as players battle through a variety of Null Sector enemies to secure different objectives.
 Payloads may take alternate paths, fresh areas could open up, and even new weather systems can appear over the course of a mission.